BarrierAntho/42_pipex/README.md

 }
 ```

+:bangbang: **_JULIEN TEST**_
+- [ ] return value of the program if error
+- [ ] Write error permission or specific message when file, cmd does not exist.
+Must write permission function at the beginiing of the program and ensure to not execve if error on the last cmd

 ### Parsing
 [Go to content](#content)
 :warning: **_If file does not exist or has no expected permission, the pipe chain is broken and continues to the next working pipe_**